 The admissions officers are not only observing the kids, but they are also observing the parents.
 So the more you prepare, the better.

-When To Use Connections For Getting In
+When To Use Connections For Getting Into Private Grade School

 If you so happen to know someone on the board of a preschool or private grade school, you may consider asking for a letter of recommendation.
 The stronger your relationship with the board member, the stronger the letter of recommendation.
 Poorly written letters of recommendation carry no weight.
 They are like mercy letters which immediately get discredited.
 Therefore, be careful when asking.

 A board member or esteemed alumni will be willing to write you a letter if you also demonstrate their particular school is the one for you.
 The last thing they want to do is go to bat for you and have you reject the admissions offer.
 That looks terrible on everybody.